ncheung-ucsd/RecipesEDA/README.md

 ### NMAR Analysis

-When there are missing reviews in the reviews section, it is likely because the user did not have any comments on the recipe.
-This indicates that the review as NMAR, as the missingness of the review depends on the value itself, or whether or not the user had any comments to add.
-This column could not be MD, because there is not another column that we can use to recover information on whether or not the user had any additional comments.
-Additional data to be obtained that would explain the missingness is to add a `satisfied` column, which have the values, extremely satisfied, neutral, and extremely unsatisfied.
-It would be MAR on this column, as reviews will be more likely to be missing within the neutral values of `satisfied`
+When there are missing reviews in the `reviews`, it is likely because the user did not have any comments on the recipe.
+This indicates that `review` is NMAR, as the missingness of `review` depends on the value itself. `review` could not be MD, because there is not another column that we can use to recover information on whether or not the user had any additional comments.
+Additional data that would explain the missingness is a `satisfied` column, which has the values: `extremely satisfied`, `neutral`, and `extremely unsatisfied`.
+It would be MAR on this column, as reviews will be more likely to be missing within the neutral values of `satisfied`, since they would be less likely to have additional comments for a review.

 ### Missingness Dependency

+The column for which missingness was analyzed is the `rating` column.

+The first question asked was whether or not the missingness of `rating` is dependent on `n_ingredients`.
+Below, is a plot of the distribution of `n_ingredients` when `rating` is missing and when `rating` is not missing.

+<iframe src="assets/fig8.html" width=800 height=600 frameBorder=0></iframe>

 ## Hypothesis Testing